 How to Effectively Find Scholarships

-Did you know that there are millions - yes, millions - of dollars out there in scholarships?
-With so many scholarships out there, the key is knowing where and how exactly to find high-quality ones that match your interests, experience, and goals.
-Here’s how to effectively find and apply for scholarships to get that extra 💰 to pay for college!
+There are millions - yes, millions - of dollars in scholarships available out there for students right now!
+The key, however, is knowing where and how exactly to find high-quality ones that match your interests, experiences, and goals.
+Here are some tips to effectively find and apply for scholarships to get that extra 💰 for college!

 Think about your interests, background, and goals

-Use trustworthy scholarship websites and databases
+Use trustworthy websites and databases

 Stay on top of deadlines and application requirements

-Use Get Schooled’s free scholarship resources
+Use Get Schooled’s free resources

 Our scholarship lists

-Remember: applying for scholarships is a marathon
+Remember: applying for scholarships is a marathon!

-We’re here to help you with all things scholarships!
-Text #Scholarships to 33-55-77 to speak with one of our virtual college advisors about all things scholarships, college applications, and more.
+Any questions?
+Text #Scholarships to 33-55-77 to speak with one of our virtual college advisors.